-So for this how-to, we'll stick to free services from Heroku and mlab, a MongoDB cloud hosting service.
+So for this how-to, we'll stick to free services from Amazon Web Services, Heroku and MongoDB Atlas, a MongoDB cloud hosting service from the creators of MongoDB.
 But keep in mind you can choose paid plans as well with much higher capacity and performance.
 Everything we've done here is designed to scale smoothly to those paid offerings.

 First, build an Apostrophe site!
 See the getting started tutorial.

 Make sure you commit it to a git repository. git is a big part of how Heroku deploys websites.

 Then create a Heroku app, choosing any app name and runtime location (US, Europe, etc.) you wish.

 Now, following the instructions on the Heroku site, install the Heroku CLI if you haven't already.

 To enable deployment, add Heroku as a "git remote" to which your code can be pushed:

 heroku git:remote -a apostrophetest (use YOUR app name)